nuthrash/Minax/MinaxWebTranslator/Readme.md

 ![MWT-WinDesktop-QuickTranslation2](../Assets/Images/ScreenShots/MWT-WinDesktop-QuickTranslation2.jpg "Quick Translation Panel")

-The basic usage is same with main translating feature, besides you select multiple Translators to translate short text simultaneously.
+The basic usage is same with main translating feature, besides you can select multiple Translators to translate short text simultaneously.
-And the "Integrated Output" box would integrate all selected Translators' output to a single section.
+And the "Integrated Output" box would integrate all selected Translators' output text to a single section.

 ---